Verb roots in Inuktut describe actions or states of being. The verb ending tells us who is performing the action.

-In the above word, taku- describes the action of seeing and the affix –junga describes who is seeing.
+In the above word, taku- describes the action of seeing and the verb ending –junga describes who is seeing.

-By using different affixes, we can talk about different people doing the same action:
+By using different verb endings we can talk about different people doing the same action:

-The affixes highlighted above in blue can be added to any root that ends in a vowel.
+The verb endings highlighted above in blue can be added to any root that ends in a vowel.
 Remember Inuktut has three vowels i, u and a.

-If the root ends in any other letter, we change the j that begins each of these affixes to t:
+If the root ends in any other letter, we change the j that begins each of these verb endings to t: